-Enter the total amount of rain precipitation in inches and the temperature to calculate the equivalent amount of snow.
+Enter the total amount of liquid precipitation (rain equivalent) and the temperature to estimate the equivalent amount of snowfall.

 - Snow Day Chance